Global Principles to Advance Equitable Access and a Just Transition to Sustainable Mobility

 In the face of global challenges and multiple crises such as climate change, armed conflicts, and pandemics, the Sustainable Development Goals are threatened.
 In alignment with our commitment to the Paris Agreement, the 2030 Agenda for Sustainable Development and the New Urban Agenda as well as recognizing the imperative for a transformative, equitable, and just transition in the global transport sector.

-Talking Transport Transformation: A green and just transition for transport workers with Bruono Dobrusin
+TTT: A green and just transition for transport workers with Bruono Dobrusin

 The International Transport Workers’ Federation (ITF) fights to improve working lives and is the voice for nearly 20 million working men and women across the world.
 Bruno Dobrusin is the just transition coordinator at the ITF.
 In this episode he gives us insight on the ITF’s work toward a green and just transition.